xcube-dev/xcube/README.md

                                       produce any outputs.
       -i, --info                      Displays additional information about format options or about input processors.
-      --sort                          The input file list will be sorted before creating the data cube.
-If --sort parameter is not passed, order of input list will be kept.
+      --sort                          This parameter is only needed for creating netCDF cubes.
+The input file list will be sorted before creating the data cube.
+If --sort parameter is not passed, order of input list will be kept.When creating zarr data cubes, chronology is forced by "xcube gen".
       --help                          Show this message and exit.

 Below is the `xcube gen --info` call with 5 input processors installed via plugins.